boltcoder/player-archive/README.md

 ## How to run the application(s)

  - Please use node `v12.19.0` and npm `v6.14.8`.
 I could have shipped a docker image but ... ☕.
- - Clone the repo of course 😉
+ - Clone the repo of course and `cd path/to/repo` 😉
  - `npm i`
  - `npm run fullstack` to fire off both frontend and backend concurrently.
 (I used `concurrently` npm package).
  - Alternatively 💅, `npm run frontend` for frontend and `npm run backend` for backend.